 Understanding how this mutation works could lead to solutions for more patients as well, Oakes said.
-New drugs could target the elastase 3B gene with an antibody or molecule that counteracts the extra enzymes.
+New drugs could target the elastase 3B protein with an antibody or molecule that counteracts the extra enzymes.

 “The presentation is so dramatic it’s possible that elastase 3B might be a good place to intervene in regular, garden-variety pancreatitis,” he said.
 “If you could tamp it down, maybe you could help control the disease in other patients.”

 Oakes echoed Anderson’s sentiment about the advantage of working on such a problem at institutions like UChicago and UCSF, where physicians-scientists can see patients one day and work in a genetics lab the next.